djsedaw/Gdevelop-FuzzyEqualXY/README.md

 # Gdevelop-FuzzyEqualXY
-Function to compare 2 object's x,y values and return true if the same as per Fuzzy Logic.
+Function/Condition to compare 2 object's x,y floating values and return true, if they are the same as per Fuzzy Logic.

 This works by taking two values and a threshold.
-It compares the values and if they are within the threshold difference of each other, they are considered as being equal
+It compares the 2 object's x,y values and if they are within the threshold difference of each other, they are considered as being equal